Common Name: Joe Pye weed

 Genus name is derived from the Greek words eu meaning well and troche meaning wheel-like in reference to the whorled leaves.

 No serious insect or disease problems.
+Good resistance to powdery mildew.
 Leaves may scorch if soils are allowed to dry out.
-Powdery mildew and rust may occur.

 Moist areas in borders, cottage gardens, meadows, native plant gardens, wild/naturalized areas, rain gardens or water margins.